 The annual conference of the study group aims to bring together the current study group members, along with other scholars in the field of Music and/as Process to examine current research in the topic and set the agenda for the coming year.
 The conferences also aim to strengthen links between scholars in the UK and the US through the events taking place at the nief-norf Summer Festival in Furman University (http://www.niefnorf.org/overview).
 A further aim of the conference is to widen the breadth of discussion and participation in the Music and/as Process study group, as such papers addressing aspects of process that extend the understanding of the topic beyond contemporary music to historical and non-western musics are particularly welcomed.

-The conference proposes to bring together practitioners and researchers to discuss music that ‘performs’ process.
-The conference will highlight the different types of process that are undertaken in and by music and creative work and situate process in music as different from compositional technique; a facet of the performance, experience, and the temporal dimension of music.
-It will also attempt to discuss and document some of the different ways that composers and performers approach and discuss process in practice.
+Our aim is to bring together practitioners and researchers to discuss music that ‘performs’ process.
+Furthermore we are interested in the different types of process that are undertaken in and by music and creative work and situate process in music as different from compositional technique; a facet of the performance, experience, and the temporal dimension of music.
+We also aim to discuss and document some of the different ways that composers and performers approach and discuss process in practice.